OutmodedChip64/commandOS/README.md

 Welcome to the simple command line OS made by Everett Flynn (OutmodedChip64).

 Including username and password creation for protection and a file system that you can navigate.
-More to come soon!

 Commands